mvolkmann/blog/src/astro.md

 The component script in the page can determine which verb was used and respond accordingly.

+Another option to consider is implementing Astro endpoints that are invoked using HTMX and having those use `hx-redirect` to redirect to a specific Astro page that generates the HTML to be returned.

 ## Internationalization

 Astro supports {% aTargetBlank